 A. Genealogy Research Experience

-2. Create a family tree that is built on original records to at least 3 generations of ancestors, if possible.
+1. Create a family tree that is built on original records of at least 3 generations of ancestors, if possible.
 We recognize that you may have an adoptee or brick wall somewhere in the first 3 generations.

 B. DNA and Genetic Genealogy Experience

-1. Take an autosomal DNA test and receive your results before the start of the study group.
-We recommend the following testing companies: Ancestry, MyHeritage, FamilyTree DNA, 23andMe, LivingDNA; or have access to someone else’s autosomal DNA test results (parent, grandparent, etc.).
-The family tree (requirement A 2) should correspond with the person whose DNA test you are using.
+1. Take an autosomal DNA test and receive your results before the start of the study group or have access to someone else’s autosomal DNA test results (parent, grandparent, etc.).
+The family tree in requirement A1 should correspond with the person whose DNA test you are using.

 a.
 Read one of these three books: The Family Tree Guide to DNA Testing and Genetic Genealogy by Blaine T. Bettinger, Genetic Genealogy in Practice by Blaine T. Bettinger and Debbie Parker Wayne, or Tracing Your Ancestors Using DNA: A Guide for Family Historians edited by Graham S. Holton.
 (These are affiliate links.
 Thank you for the support!)

 c.
-Watch several of these free videos and webinars:
+Watch several of these free videos and webinars, and practice the concepts taught:

 —- What is Inheritance? – Learn.Genetics by the University of Utah